seananderson/csasdown/README.md

 devtools::install_github("pbs-assess/csasdown")
 ```

 3) Start a new project directory if you'd like.
 If you're using RStudio: File -> New Project.
 Open the RStudio project or set your R working directory to the root folder of the project.
-Create a new sub-directory and change your working directory to that folder first if that is where you want the Research Document files.
+Create a new sub-directory and change your working directory to that folder first if that is where you want the report files.

 4) Run this line in your R console to create a new Research Document from the built-in template in whatever your working directory is: